Data Security, Privacy and Cloud Computing in Mission Critical Systems: Lessons from Healthcare

+This two-day course will provide attendees with a management orientation to critical issues in the area of data quality, security and privacy.
 Organizations face growing threats to data security and privacy from both internal and external sources.
-Leaders must ensure their organizations guard against such threats on multiple platforms and devices,by measuring the risks and planning response and recovery.
+Leaders must ensure their organizations guard against such threats on multiple platforms and devices,by implementing strong defences, monitoring access and activity, applying effective policies and planning response and recovery.
 These topics will all be examined thoroughly.

 The instructor will use a variety of teaching modes, including case studies, to introduce the management responsibilities and strategic impacts of data issues.
 In particular, lessons will be drawn from the eHealth environment, where privacy and security are particularly significant.

-• Data Security Case study
+- Data Security Case Study

-• Models and Approaches to Data Security
+- Models and Approaches to Data Privacy

-• Privacy Legislation and Relevance
+- Privacy Legislation and Relevance

-• Managing the Data Life Cycle
+- Managing the Data Life Cycle

-• Responding to a Data Breach
+- Responding to a Data Breach

 By completing this course, participants will be equipped to make better management decisions involving data quality and security in their organizations.